peterjkeegan/MaoriStats01/README.md

 Census data currently available on the Web.
 The time series are irregular.
 I am looking for trends initially, not absolute numbers, as there are errors in the reporting (more on this later).
-I put some files here in Feb 2014 and did some further work in Dec 2014
+I put some files here in Feb 2014 and did some further work in Dec 2014, Jan 2015 and finally May 2015.

 All the data comes from Stats NZ (see their website).